We are not in network with HMO or state insurance plans.

 Although candida is a normally occurring bacteria in many parts of the body including the mouth, it can multiply excessively and cause oral thrush in certain circumstances such as a weakened immune system.

 The tongue, inner cheeks, gums, and roof of the mouth are among the areas where this infection appears as creamy white spots or patches.
-These spots frequently show up against a background of red, inflammatory tissue and can look like cottage cheese sometimes.
+These spots frequently appear against a background of red, inflammatory tissue and can sometimes resemble cottage cheese.

 Although oral thrush mostly affects the mouth’s soft tissues, it can sometimes spread to the throat, causing pain and making swallowing difficult.